Captain Marvel, Disney Princesses, and the “Feminist Agenda”

 In any case, I watched the entire interview with Larson to get a better feel for what she was trying to communicate.
 She came across as gracious and humble, and certainly not combative.
 On the contrary, actually.
 The overall tone of her interview can be better encapsulated by a part where she said that, in making this movie, “[we aren’t] trying to stick our tongues out.
 It’s just, this is who she is, and this is the story that we’re telling.”

 2. Genre Confusion

 Morse takes a huge and faulty logical leap by comparing Captain Marvel (unfavorably) with the Disney princesses of old.
-In an earlier version of the article (it was edited after being publicly posted), he said, “How far we’ve come since the days of Sleeping Beauty and Snow White.”
-And later, he says, “Along with Disney, we abandon the traditional princess vibe, and seek to empower little girls everywhere to be strong like men.
+At one point, he says, “Along with Disney, we abandon the traditional princess vibe, and seek to empower little girls everywhere to be strong like men.
 Cinderella trades her glass slipper for combat boots; Belle, her books for a bazooka.”

-Inexplicably, Morse is conflating the fairy tale fantasy and superhero genres.
+This language conflates the fairy tale and superhero genres.
 Captain Marvel is not a Disney princess, nor is she trying to be.
 Her physical abilities are way above and beyond anything a princess—or any woman—could ever do, just as the physical abilities of Captain America are far beyond anything a prince—or a man—could ever do.